Ethan-Castro/hackprinceton-repo/SETUP_INSTRUCTIONS.md

-# Setup Instructions for Cerebras Integration
+# Setup Instructions for Cerebras via AI Gateway

-## Important: Two Different API Keys
+## Important: Credentials

-1. **Cerebras API Key** (`csk-c3kxh2crphtj9fmcd3xpk569nndvn88yw6tkh4n6kdd6v99d`) - For the Cerebras provider
+1. **Vercel AI Gateway API Key** - For authenticating with the Gateway
-2. **Vercel AI Gateway API Key** - For authenticating with the Gateway itself
+2. (Optional) **Cerebras API Key** - Only needed if using direct provider

 ## Step 1: Link Project to Vercel (Recommended)